Yokosuka D4Y Suisei: Into flight

-Early versions of the D4Y were difficult to keep operational because the Atsuta engines were unreliable in front-line service.
-From the beginning, some had argued that the D4Y should be powered by an air-cooled radial engine, which Japanese engineers and maintenance crew had experience with and trusted.
-The aircraft was re-engined with the reliable Mitsubishi MK8P Kinsei 62, a 14-cylinder, two-row radial engine as the Yokosuka D4Y3 Model 33.
+Early versions of the D4Y proved to be difficult to keep operational largely on account of its Atsuta engines being unreliable in front-line service.
+From early on in development, some figures had argued that the D4Y should be powered by an air-cooled radial engine, which Japanese engineers and maintenance crew had experience with and trusted.
+Accordingly, the aircraft was re-engined with the reliable Mitsubishi MK8P Kinsei 62, a 14-cylinder radial engine, as the Yokosuka D4Y3 Model 33.
 Although the new engine improved ceiling and rate of climb to over 10,000 m and climb to 3,000 m in 4.5 minutes instead of 9,400 m and 5 minutes, the higher fuel consumption resulted in reduced range and cruising speed, and the engine obstructed the forward and downward view of the pilot, hampering carrier operations.
 These problems were tolerated because of the increased availability of the new variant.

-The last version was the D4Y4 Special Strike Bomber, a single-seat kamikaze aircraft, capable of carrying one 800 kg bomb, which was put into production in February 1945.
+The final version of the aircraft was the D4Y4 Special Strike Bomber, a twin-seat special attack aircraft, (Note: Many sources claimed it was a single-seat kamikaze aircraft even though contemporary photos contradict this claim.) capable of carrying one 800 kg bomb, which was put into production in February 1945.
 It was equipped with three rocket boosters for terminal dive acceleration.
 This aircraft was an almost ideal kamikaze model: it had a combination of speed (560 km/h/350 mph), range (2,500 km/1,550 mi) and payload (800 kg/1,760 lb) probably not matched by any other Japanese aircraft.

 The D4Y5 Model 54 was a planned version designed in 1945.
-It was to be powered by the Nakajima NK9C Homare 12 radial engine rated at 1,361 kW (1,825 hp), a new four-blade metal propeller of the constant-speed type and more armour for the crew and fuel tanks.
+It was to be powered by the Nakajima NK9C Homare 12 radial engine rated at 1,361 kW (1,825 hp), a new four-blade metal propeller of the constant-speed type and additional armour for both the crew and fuel tanks.

-Ultimately, 2,038 of all variants were produced, mostly by Aichi Kokuki.
+Ultimately, 2,038 D4Ys across all variants were completed, the majority of which were produced by Aichi Kokuki.